Officer who fatally shot man in Brooklyn Center is ID'd, career started 25 years ago

-The police officer who fired the fatal shot that killed a 20-year-old man Sunday in Brooklyn Center has a career that spans more than 25 years, sources told the Star Tribune on Monday.
+The police officer who fired the shot that killed a 20-year-old man Sunday in Brooklyn Center is a 26-year veteran of the force, the Minnesota Bureau of Criminal Apprehension (BCA) said Monday night.

-The officer who shot Daunte Wright during a traffic stop has been identified by two law enforcement sources with direct knowledge of the case as Kimberly A. Potter, 48.

-Potter was first licensed as a police officer in Minnesota in 1995 at age 22, according to state records.
+The BCA said Kimberly A. Potter is on standard administrative leave.
+Potter, 48, was first licensed as a police officer in Minnesota in 1995 at age 22, according to state records.

 Among her duties during her tenure with the Brooklyn Center Police Department has been serving on the force's negotiation team.